iotaledger/streams/documentation/docs/welcome.md

 ## Joining the Discussion

 If you want to get involved in discussions about this library, or if you are looking for support, head to the [#streams-discussion](https://discord.com/channels/397872799483428865/436513763387244544) channel on [Discord](https://discord.iota.org).

-## What You Will Find Here

-1. [Contribute](contribute.md): how you can work on the streams software.
-2. [Get in touch](troubleshooting.md): join the community and become part of the X-Team!